-Council's Asset Management Policy was adopted on 19 April 2010 and last reviewed on 10 July 2017.
+Council's Asset Management Policy was last reviewed in June 2022.
 It provides a framework for managing infrastructure assets to support the service delivery needs of the community.
-The Asset Management Policy also supports the requirements of Council's organisational goal of creating 'efficient asset management".
+The Asset Management Policy also supports the requirements of Council's organisational goal of creating 'efficient asset management'.